ManuelMBaumann/opt_tau/README.md

 An Efficient Two-level Preconditioner for Multi-Frequency Wave Propagation Problems: Numerical Examples and MAPLE derivations
 -----------------------------------------------------------------------------------------------------------------------------

-This repository contains additional material to [BvG17] that:
+This repository contains additional material to [BvG17]:

 * complete the proof of Lemma 4.1 (files in subfolder `/maple`),
 * visualization of Lemma 4.1: https://delft.diskos.nl/bokeh/opt_tau_bokeh,